StudieverenigingSTORM/StoKa-TV/docs/README.md

 + [Docker](https://hub.docker.com/search?offering=community&q=&type=edition&platform=desktop%2Cserver) and [Docker Compose](https://docs.docker.com/compose/install/)

 ## Backend
-To build and start the backend run `make containers`.
+To build and start the backend run `make debug-containers`.

 ## Debugging
 You can debug containers using the Crome DevTools by going to [chrome://inspect](chrome://inspect).
+To debug the API in visual studio code, use the launch configuration "Debug API" after starting the containers to attach the debugger.
+This will restart the process.